The Time of His Life: Critical reception

-TV Guide gave the film two out of five stars, calling it a "simple comedy with likable characters"; the Radio Times rated the film three out of five stars, and wrote, "Though not a patch on Pastry's many TV shows, it's still a nostalgic treat"; and Sky Movies also rated the film three out of five stars, writing, "Both comedy and pathos come off well in an unpretentious little film that has likeable characters, an acceptable story and some amusing situations.
+TV Guide gave the film two out of five stars, calling it a "simple comedy with likable characters."

+The Radio Times Guide to Films gave the film 3/5 stars, writing: "While not a patch on Pastry's many TV shows, it's still a nostalgic treat."

+Sky Movies also rated the film three out of five stars, writing, "Both comedy and pathos come off well in an unpretentious little film that has likeable characters, an acceptable story and some amusing situations.
 In the supporting cast: two other music-hall comedians – Robert Moreton, once famous for his 'Bumper Fun Book' and Peter Sinclair."